 - We scheduled exciting new software improvements for implementation in the first half of this year with improvements to both e-waste recycling and asset management platforms.

 - New high-tech optical sorter has been a dream of ours for some time now.
 We hope to install this later in the year in order to further improve our recovery rates in target materials.

 - Plenty of new partnerships are forming already with great teams such as the Curtin University for sustainable business development.

 - We successfully applied for the Hancock Creative’s Gain & Retain grant which will help us to reach more people to share our mission with.

-- We plan to officially launch a campaign to get e-waste banned from WA landfills by 2020.
+- We plan to officially launch a campaign and achieve a ban of e-waste from WA landfills by 2020.

 And so very much more!